pulcher/ignite-learning-paths-training-aiml/aiml20/workshop-instructions.md

   delete all associated resources.

 * Location: The Azure region where the resources will be deployed.
 You must be able to deploy SQL Database and App Services in that region.
+(WestUS2 has been tested)

   Note: Since Personalizer is currently only available in WestUS2 and WestEurope, it will be deployed there regardless of what you choose.